Skip to main content Skip to navigation

 About

 Carolina Bandinelli is Associate Professor in Media and Creative Industries.
 She joined the Centre for Cultural and Media Policy Studies in 2019 and directs the MA in Global Media and Communication.
-In 2017, she completed a PhD in Media Communications and Cultural Studies at Goldsmiths College.
-Her research is concerned with emerging forms of subjectivity and sociality in the digital culture industries, which she investigates combining ethnographic methods with the analysis of discourses.
+She is the Director of Research Environment at CCMPS, and the co-director of Warwick's Centre for Digital Inquiry.
+Her research is concerned with emerging forms of subjectivity and sociality in digital societies and cultures, which she investigates combining ethnographic methods with discourse and textual analysis.

 Research Interest